 So, for right now, I’ll pretend that I absolutely hate bread and cheese so that I can live one whole week without it!

-Motivate Me MondayLink up with @fitcheerldr & @RunningRachel & @runmommyrunca #MotivateMe Monday if you… Click To Tweet
+Motivate Me MondayLink up with @fitcheerldr & @RunningRachel & @runmommyrunca #MotivateMe Monday if you need some motivation!
+Click To Tweet

 Here is what I did last week: